-To the President of the International Olympic Committee, Mr. Thomas Bach, and the President of the South Korean PyeongChang 2018 Winter Olympics, Mr. Yang-Ho Cho,
+To the President of the International Olympic Committee, Mr. Thomas Bach, and the President of the South Korean PyeongChang 2018 Winter Olympics, Mr. Lee Hee-Beom,

 We ask you to please watch this video: http://youtu.be/3uR8R8Mu70Q

-South Korea is the world’s 14th largest economy, yet an estimated 2.5 million dogs and thousands of cats are slaughtered each year and eaten as “health food”.
-Forced to endure deprivation and unimaginable torment from the moment they are born untill the day they are slaughtered; dogs are imprisoned in cramped, rusty, raised cages all their lives with no protection from extreme elements, and have no access to water, exercise, or medical care.
-Their eardrums are often burst to prevent them from barking.
-In broad daylight, often in front of other live dogs, they are electrocuted, hanged, beaten or burnt to death.
+South Korea is the world’s 14th largest economy, yet an estimated 2.5 million dogs and thousands of cats are slaughtered each year in that country, and eaten as “health food”.
+Forced to endure deprivation and unimaginable torment, from the moment they are born until the day they are slaughtered, dogs are imprisoned in cramped, rusty, raised cages all their lives, with no protection from extreme elements, no access to water, no exercise, or medical care.
+Their eardrums are often burst to deter barking.
+Finally, in broad daylight, often in front of other live dogs, they are electrocuted, hanged, beaten or burnt to death.

-If South Korea does not take the above actions immediately, I will boycott PyeongChang 2018 Winter Olympics and South Korean businesses and tourism.
+If South Korea does not take the above action immediately, I will boycott the PyeongChang 2018 Winter Olympics, and all South Korean businesses and tourism.
 The favor of your reply is requested.

 International Olympic Committee

 Case postale 356

 For more actions you can take please visit: http://koreandogs.org/pc2018/